And it looks to me, ladies and gentlemen, like Democrats not going to get exactly what they want with Hurricane Isaac hitting New Orleans.

 I'm getting chills thinking about it.

-Now, if you missed the first hour, I, of course, Mr. Solution, L. Rushbow, suggested that the Republicans head off some of This criticism that they know is coming their way by doing two things.
+Now, if you missed the first hour, I, of course, Mr. Solution, El Rushbo, suggested that the Republicans head off some of this criticism that they know is coming their way by doing two things.

 First thing is send 500 bus drivers to New Orleans right now.

-Because remember it was uh it was Mayor Negan of New Orleans who didn't mobilize the buses to help evacuate the poor citizens.
+Because remember, it was Mayor Nagan of New Orleans who didn't mobilize the buses to help evacuate the poor citizens.

-Bush got money for it, of course, but it was the mayor who didn't activate the buses.
+Bush got blame for it, of course, but it was the mayor who didn't activate the buses.

 So we send 500 bus drivers in.